Lotería

-Lotería (Spanish word meaning "lottery") is a traditional game of chance, similar to bingo, but using images on a deck of cards instead of numbered ping pong balls.
-Every image has a name and an assigned number, but the number is usually ignored.
-Each player has at least one tabla, a board with a randomly created 4 x 4 grid of pictures with their corresponding name and number.
-Players choose a tabla (Spanish word for "board") to play with, from a variety of previously created tablas, each with a different selection of images.
+Lotería (Spanish word meaning "lottery") is a traditional Mexican board game of chance, similar to bingo, but played with a deck of cards instead of numbered balls.
+Each card has an image of an everyday object, its name, and a number, although the number is usually ignored.
+Each player has at least one tabla, a board with a randomly created 4 × 4 grid selected from the card images.
+Players choose a tabla ("board") to play with, from a variety of previously created tablas, each with a different selection of images.